Charukajalanidu/QUEEN-BEN-MD-/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Welcome+to+Queen-Ben-Whatsap-bot+;Create+by+mr+charuka)](https://git.io/typing-svg)

-- 👋 Hi, I’m @charuka
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 alonesaja1/alonesaja1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.